 - POLi – instant bank transfer for those living in Australia or New Zealand.

 - Postepay – rechargeable prepaid card available in Italy.

 - Sofort Uberweisung – bank transfer option for anyone living in Germany.

 - Giropay – another German bank transfer option.

 - Trustly – direct bank transfer option for anyone living in Sweden, Finland, Denmark, Spain, Poland and Estonia.

-Note: Some of the options above aren’t offered directly at any betting site.
+Note: Some of the options above aren’t offered by betting websites directly.
 If you want to use a specific method then opening a Neteller account, depositing into it with your preferred option and then moving the money into your betting account will work perfectly.

 Fee Incurring Funding Options

 If you fund your Neteller account with one of the following options then you will incur a transaction fee as stated.
 If fee boundary is not listed check the ‘Money In’ section of your Neteller account for exact fee amount: